wacncontent/CustomizeTool/output/articles/app-service-web/web-sites-integrate-with-vnet.md

 >[AZURE.NOTE] Configuring a new virtual network integration can take several minutes.

 To enable VNET Integration open your app Settings and then select Networking.
 The UI that opens up offers three networking choices.
-This guide is only going into VNET Integration though Hybrid Connections and Azure Environments are discussed later in this document.
+This guide is only going into VNET Integration though Hybrid Connections and App Service Environments are discussed later in this document.

 If your app is not in the correct pricing plan the UI will helpfully enable you to scale your plan to a higher pricing plan of your choice.